dexie/dexie-website/docs/Tutorial/Design.md

 ### WhereClause

-You can retrieve objects from you [Table](/docs/Table/Table) instances using two methods:
+You can retrieve objects from your [Table](/docs/Table/Table) instances using two methods:

 * [Table.get()](/docs/Table/Table.get()) - retrieve an object by its primary key.
 * [Table.where()](/docs/Table/Table.where()) - do an advanced query.